Weisfeiler-Leman Indistinguishability of Graphons

 The \textit{$k$-dimensional Weisfeiler-Leman algorithm ($k$-WL)} is a variant of color refinement that colors $k$-tuples of vertices instead of single vertices; here and also throughout the paper, $k$ is an integer with $k \ge 1$.
-See \cite{CaiFuererImmerman1992} for an overview of the history of $k$-WL.
+See \cite{cai_optimal_1992} for an overview of the history of $k$-WL.
 Usually, no distinction is made between $1$-WL and color refinement as they, in some sense, compute equivalent colorings.
-All of the previously described characterizations of color refinement generalize to $k$-WL: First of all, $k$-WL does not distinguish graphs $G$ and $H$ if and only the number of homomorphisms $\hom(F, G)$ from $F$ to $G$ is equal to the corresponding number $\hom(F, H)$ from $F$ to $H$ for every graph $F$ of treewidth at most $k$ \cite{Dvorak2010, Dell2018}.
-The concept of fractional isomorphisms via non-negative solutions to the following system $\Lkk(G, H)$ of linear equations, which has a variable $X_\pi$ for every set $\pi \subseteq V(G) \times V(H)$ of size $\lvert \pi \rvert \le k$.
-Such a set $\pi$ is called a \textit{partial isomorphism} if the mapping it induces is injective and preserves (non-)adjacency.
-The equivalence of $k$-WL to precisely this system of linear equations is from \cite{Dell2018}, although it is already implicit in earlier work \cite{ImmermanLander1990, AtseriasManeva2013, GroheOtto2015}.
+However, when stating the formal definition of $k$-WL, it is important to note that already for graphs there actually are two non-equivalent definitions to be found in the literature.
+Following Grohe \cite{Grohe2021}, we refer to these distinct definitions as \textit{(non-oblivious) $k$-WL} and \textit{oblivious $k$-WL}.
+Both $k$-WL and oblivious $k$-WL operate on $k$-tuples of vertices, but in terms of expressive power, $k$-WL is equivalent to oblivious $k+1$-WL in the sense that they distinguish the same graphs.
+In this paper, we nearly always consider oblivious $k$-WL and only briefly define non-oblivious $k$-WL at the end of the paper in \Cref{sec:nonObliviousSimpleWL}.
+However, to avoid any confusion, we nevertheless continue to explicitly use the term oblivious $k$-WL from here on and use the term $k$-WL only for non-oblivious $k$-WL.